cyclus/cyclus.github.com/source/basics/introduction.rst

 Optimization and Sensitivity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While the market models that form the basis of material transactions represent
-largely social constructs, there is an initial desire to minimize the direct
+There is an initial desire to minimize the direct
 simulation of institutional decision making to seek optimal solutions.
 Instead, the fundamental approach is to drive a single simulation with a large
 multi-dimensional data set and then allow modern optimization technology to